Anne-Ren/Anne-Ren.github.io/index.md

 ---
 ## About Me

 <br>

-Hi,there👋.Welcome to <font color="#B509AC">Xiuzi Ren (Anne, 任秀子)</font> Page.I'm a second-year academic master's degree student at Northwest A&F University, supervised by [Prof. Xuexuan Xu](https://www.researchgate.net/profile/Xu-Xuexuan).
-My master's research involves <font color="#B509AC">soil conservation</font>,<font color="#B509AC">soil science</font>,<font color="#B509AC">soil water</font>,<font color="#B509AC">extreme climate change</font> and <font color="#B509AC">land use change analysis</font>.
+Hi,there👋.Welcome to Xiuzi Ren (Anne, 任秀子) Page.I'm a second-year academic master's degree student at Northwest A&F University, supervised by <font color="#B509AC">[Prof. Xuexuan Xu]</font> (https://www.researchgate.net/profile/Xu-Xuexuan).
+My master's research involves soil conservation,soil science,soil water,extreme climate change and land use change analysis.
 I prefer to seek PhD opportunity after my Master study.

 <img src="images/anne.jpg" class="floatpic" width="1077" height="1280">

 <br>

-Due to the gradual contact with the direction of <font color="#B509AC">ecology</font>, I learned about other aspects, such as <font color="#B509AC">soil carbon analysis</font>, and completed a bachelor's degree in grass science at Northwest A&F University under the guidance of  [Prof. Liang Guo](https://www.researchgate.net/profile/Liang-Guo-26).
+Due to the gradual contact with the direction of ecology, I learned about other aspects, such as soil carbon analysis, and completed a bachelor's degree in grass science at Northwest A&F University under the guidance of  <font color="#B509AC">[Prof. Liang Guo]</font> (https://www.researchgate.net/profile/Liang-Guo-26).

 <br>

-I am looking for PhD to start in <font color="#B509AC">2024</font> Fall.
-Here is [my CV](https://caihanlin.com/file/CV-HanlinCAI.pdf).
+I am looking for PhD to start in 2024 Fall.
+Here is <font color="#B509AC">[my CV]</font>(https://caihanlin.com/file/cv.pdf).

 <br>

 ---

 ## Research Paper

-- [Restoration of Grassland Improves Soil Infiltration Capacity in Water-Wind Erosion Crisscross Region of China's Loess Plateau](https://Anne-Ren.github.io/mypaper/paper1.pdf)<br><font color="#B509AC">Xiuzi Ren</font>, Xiaohong Chai, Yuanyuan Qu, Yuanhui Xu, Farhat Ullah Khan, Junfeng Wang, Palixiati Geming, Weiwei Wang,  Qi Zhang, Qinxuan Wu, Xuexuan Xu*, Feng Du.<br>
+- **[Restoration of Grassland Improves Soil Infiltration Capacity in Water-Wind Erosion Crisscross Region of China's Loess Plateau]**(https://Anne-Ren.github.io/mypaper/paper1.pdf)<br><font color="#B509AC">Xiuzi Ren</font>, Xiaohong Chai, Yuanyuan Qu, Yuanhui Xu, Farhat Ullah Khan, Junfeng Wang, Palixiati Geming, Weiwei Wang,  Qi Zhang, Qinxuan Wu, Xuexuan Xu*, Feng Du.<br>

-- [Cover plant functional types alter the abundance and composition of hydrophobic compounds: the relationship with soil water repellency on the Chinese Loess Plateau](https://Anne-Ren.github.io/mypaper/plant.pdf)<br>Xiaohong Chai, Weiwei Wang, <font color="#B509AC">Xiuzi Ren</font>, Junfeng Wang, Qi Zhang, Feng Du, Xuexuan Xu*.<br>
+- **[Cover plant functional types alter the abundance and composition of hydrophobic compounds: the relationship with soil water repellency on the Chinese Loess Plateau]**(https://Anne-Ren.github.io/mypaper/plant.pdf)<br>Xiaohong Chai, Weiwei Wang, <font color="#B509AC">Xiuzi Ren</font>, Junfeng Wang, Qi Zhang, Feng Du, Xuexuan Xu*.<br>

 ---

 ## Undergraduate Thesis

-- Exploring the changes in soil infiltration and key influencing factors in the short term after simulated burning of grasslands with different abandoned years in hilly and gully areas, providing a scientific basis for the restoration of the ecological environment in the region of China’s Loess Plateau.
+- This study selected different abandonment years grasslands in the Wangdonggou small watershed of Changwu County, Shaanxi Province, in the central southern region of the Loess Plateau as the research object.
+Through field simulation fire experiments, this research offers a fresh perspective on stating the effect of fire on soil moisture infiltration behaviors.
+To determine the optimal abandonment year in the region, measuring the grassland soil basic properties with different abandonment years and analyzing their differences were used.
+The findings should make an contribution to the restoration of the ecological system in the Loess Hilly Area.
+Sampling of soil after burning is currently underway.

 <br>

 ---

-## Awards
+## News & Awards

 - May 2023：English speech contest at Northwest A&F University of China🎤.
 - May 2023：Scholarships for🌟 ...